简体中文 / [English]

 2023-07-08

-• Acquired a 7.68T U.2 SN640, which was more than enough to hold all my data (though I later realized I didn’t actually need that much)
+• Acquired a 7.68TB U.2 SN640—plenty of space for all my data (though I later realized I wouldn’t need it all)

 • Switched from unRAID to PVE, details here

-• Funny enough, the system that ended up lasting the longest was the original black DSM (Synology), used solely for its QuickConnect feature
+• Funny enough, the system that’s lasted the longest turned out to be the original hacked Synology—only using its QuickConnect feature

-• Of course, the Windows & Ubuntu 22.04 test VMs from two years ago are still running—Windows was upgraded once from version 10 to 11
+• Of course, the Windows & Ubuntu 22.04 test machines from two years ago are still running—Windows upgraded once from 10 to 11

 2023-07-02